 Information Availability Requirements.
 All information required by this section must be maintained on the website required by this subsection for a minimum of twenty (20) years after the vehicle is delivered for sale.
-After twenty years, the information must be retained and made available upon request, if not maintained on a website.
+After twenty years, the information must be retained and made available within 30 days upon request, if not maintained on a website.

 Enforcement of Label and Data Repository Website.

 Certification.
 Samples of actual production labels used shall be submitted to the Executive Officer at time of certification in accordance with California Code of Regulations, title 13, section 1962.4.
 The Executive Officer shall, as part of certification under California Code of Regulations, title 13, section 1962.4, approve the label upon determining it meets the requirements of subsection (b).
-If the Executive Officer finds that the format or location does not comply with these specifications, the Executive Officer shall require that the label or its location be modified accordingly.

-If the Executive Officer finds any manufacturer using labels that are different from those approved under subsection (d)(1), the Executive Officer shall require corrective action or recall of vehicles under California Code of Regulations, title 13, section 2109.
+If the Executive Officer finds any manufacturer using labels that are different from those approved under subsection (d)(1), the manufacturer is subject to corrective action or recall of vehicles under California Code of Regulations, title 13, section 2109.

 Data Repository Website Audit.
 The Executive Officer may audit a vehicle manufacturer's data repository website to verify it meets the requirements of subsection (c).
 Such audit does not impose any requirement on any manufacturer.